thowes/kraken/README.md

 kraken.sh
 =========

-kraken.sh is my shell script collection.
+kraken.sh is a collection of my shell scripts.
+I use these shell scripts to automate tasks (such as backup) and to increase contextual awareness of my laptop.
 The collection existed first in private svn repository for 100+ revisions, then it was migrated to github.
 It doesn't quite work out of the box yet, although I'm working on it.
 Use at your own risk.

+NOTE: This project has _nothing_ todo with Mozilla's kraken JS benchmark tool.
+My project got it's name before I knew about Mozilla's kraken project.
+I'll eventually get to renaming this project to something else when I get an inspiration for a good name.

 Requirements
 ------------

-To fully use kraken.sh, it is assumed that your command line environment has at least the following:
+To fully use kraken.sh, it is assumed that your command line environment has at least the following tools:

 * git
 * ssh